amza14/main/README.md

 - Ask the client either they want a receipt or not

 5. deposit
--enter cash money to be deposited
+- enter cash money to be deposited
--check total money deposited
+- check total money deposited
--ask the client to take recepit
+- ask the client to take recepit